namhoonki/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Namhoon Ki is assistant professor in the Department of Political Science at the University of Miami.
+Namhoon Ki is an Assistant Professor in the Department of Political Science at the University of Miami.
 His research interests include Local Government, Inter-governmental Collaboration, Public Management, Fiscal Decentralization, and Network Analysis.